The Miller Institute For Learning With Technology

 Target demographics: Under-served schools and children, K-12 primarily.

-Geographic areas served: California, Arizona, Louisiana and other U.S. states
+Geographic areas served: California, Arizona, Hawaii, Tennessee and other U.S. states/territories

 Programs: Workshops for Students and Teachers in K-12 Consulting (technology planning, grant application assistance (including E-Rate), technical support, staff development.

 Filter Reviews by Role